aeternity/aeternity/docs/debian_ubuntu_packaging.md

 Package: aeternity-node
 Architecture: any
 Depends: ${shlibs:Depends}, ${misc:Depends}
-Description: AEternity blockchain implementation in Erlang.
+Description: Aeternity blockchain implementation in Erlang.
  Optimized for scalability via smart contracts inside state-channels.
 Has a built-in oracle for integration with real-world data.